Blockstream/satellite/doc/docker.md

 > Note: If your network interface is named differently (not `dvb0_0`), you can find its name by running: `ip link show | grep dvb`.

-Finally, launch the receiver inside the container:
+Finally, if using the CLI, launch the receiver by running the following command inside the container:

 ```
 blocksat-cli usb launch